liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/06-creating-android-views.markdown

 The Child View discussed here presents the same UI components as the [Login Screenlet's](https://github.com/liferay/liferay-screens/tree/master/android/library/core/src/main/java/com/liferay/mobile/screens/auth/login)
-Default View, but displays them in a more compact layout.
+Default View, but uses a more compact layout.

 You can follow these steps to create a Child View: